Who is Making Our Garments?

 Indonesia - Seamstress Partners

-My first production manager, Putu, from Indonesia introduced me to Leni, age 34, when I was searching for a master seamstress in Indonesia.
-I was looking for someone who was great at detailed hand work for our Groundation collection.
-Leni has a small family run home business where her brother and sister as well as her nephews and nieces work together.
+My first production manager, Putu, from Indonesia introduced me to Leni, age 34 when I was searching for a master seamstress in Indonesia.
+I was looking for someone great at detailed handwork for our Groundation collection.
+Leni has a small family-run home business where her brother and sister as well as her nephews and nieces work together.
 She also teaches young women from poor families in the villages how to sew, giving them the independence to be able to work for themselves.
-She is an inspiration and we are so happy to have her and her family contributing to the success of Savannah Morrow The Label.
+She is an inspiration and we are so happy to have her and her family contributing to the success of Savannah Morrow.

 Delhi India - Seamstress Partners

-Owned by a young entrepreneur Indian women Sharmila who had her heart set on opening a sustainable production factory in India at a young age.
-After talking her family into letting her take this creative path, she now runs a very successful business.
+Owned by a young entrepreneur Indian woman Sharmila who had her heart set on opening a sustainable production factory in India at a young age.
+After talking to her family about letting her take this creative path, she now runs a very successful business.
 Savannah felt a strong connection to partner with Sharmila, to see a young entrepreneur Indian woman own her own business is very rare and incredibly empowering.
-Sharmila’s small factories consist of 30 employees and is GOTS production certified, which means an annual on-site inspection is carried out and performed by accredited bodies of GOTS.
-GOTS certificate includes tracing the organic fiber, product flow, assessment of all inputs and accessories used, verification of the waste water treatment system as a part of the environmental management, monitoring social criteria and implementing risk assessment, along with monitoring and minimizing wastage and discharges, wet processing units must keep full records of the use of chemicals, energy, water consumption and waste water treatment, including the disposal of chemicals.
+Sharmila’s small factories consist of 30 employees and are GOTS production certified, which means an annual on-site inspection is carried out and performed by accredited bodies of GOTS.
+GOTS certificate includes tracing the organic fiber, product flow, assessment of all inputs and accessories used, verification of the wastewater treatment system as a part of the environmental management, monitoring social criteria and implementing risk assessment, along with monitoring and minimizing wastage and discharges, wet processing units must keep full records of the use of chemicals, energy, water consumption and wastewater treatment, including the disposal of chemicals.

 India - Handloom Weaving Partners